 This program offers a wonderful opportunity for students to receive instrumental instruction in a group setting and represents the start of an exciting musical journey that they can follow through to the end of their secondary school years.

 As research has conclusively revealed over decades, involvement in a music program can benefit children’s academic and social-emotional development, providing an opportunity to develop a child’s musicianship and creativity.
 (Hallam, S. 2016).

-Further, there is a strong correlation indicating that music education promotes social skills, teaches discipline, and elevates confidence for our children.
+Further, there is a strong correlation indicating that music education promotes social skills, teaches discipline, and elevates confidence for children.